cromination/taddimus/web/wp-content/plugins/webp-converter-for-media/readme.txt

 [youtube https://www.youtube.com/watch?v=Ls2h38avpRw]

-After installing the plugin you do not have to do anything more.
-Your current images will be converted into a new format.
-When image optimization by our image optimizer is finished, users will automatically receive new, much lighter images than the original ones.
+After installing the plugin, you can optimize your entire Media Library with a single click — no further action required.
+When image optimization finishes, every visitor will automatically receive new images with significantly reduced file sizes.

-As of today, over 90% of users use browsers that support the WebP format.
+As of today, over 95% of users use browsers that support the WebP format.
 The loading time of your website depends to a large extent on its weight and the level of image optimization. **Using our WebP Converter, now you can and speed up it in a few seconds without much effort!**

 This will be a profit both for your users who will not have to download so much data, but also for a server that will be less loaded.
 Remember that a better optimized website also affects your Google ranking.
 Image optimization is very important.

 #### AVIF support

 Now in [the PRO version](https://url.mattplugins.com/converter-readme-avif-support-upgrade) you can use AVIF as the output format for your images.
-The AVIF format is a new extension - is the successor to WebP. **AVIF allows you to achieve even higher levels of image compression**, and the quality of the converted images after image optimization is better than in WebP.
+The AVIF format is a new extension — is the successor to WebP. **Images converted to the AVIF format weigh about 50% less than images converted only to the WebP format**, while maintaining better image quality.

+Enjoy peace of mind knowing that AVIF is supported by over 90% of browsers.
+And if any visitor has an older browser, our plugin will automatically fall back to WebP — so every user gets fast, high-quality images without a hitch.

+Unlock the magic of AVIF in our PRO version — [upgrade today](https://url.mattplugins.com/converter-readme-avif-support-upgrade-2) for unparalleled image performance.

 #### How does this work?